TaseenFuadJeem/lucky-one/README.md

 # Welcome to আড়ং Wallet

-You can find the live site here : [Create React App](https://github.com/facebook/create-react-app).
+You can find the live site here : (https://aarong-wallet.netlify.app/)